Building a Building: Plot

-Mickey is operating a steam shovel at a construction site.
+At a construction site, Mickey is operating a steam shovel.
 Minnie appears on a cart pulled by Pluto; she is selling box lunches to the workers.

-After he uses the steam shovel to retrieve Minnie's hat (which had blown off and landed by him), Mickey accidentally throws dirt from the steam shovel onto Peg-Leg Pete (whose peg leg is on the left leg rather than the right), the foreman, causing him to get angry and shout, "HEY!!!
-Don't put dirt on the blueprint!
-What do you think you're doing?!".
+After he uses the steam shovel to retrieve Minnie's hat (which had blown off and landed by him), Mickey inadvertently throws dirt from the steam shovel onto foreman Peg-Leg Pete (whose peg leg is on the left leg rather than the right), to the latter's frustration.
 Mickey hurriedly brings up a load of bricks in a wheelbarrow.
 Meanwhile, Pete sees Minnie and flirts with her, though she is not interested.
-Mickey, distracted by Minnie, accidentally drops the bricks on Pete, who literally shouts out, "Hey, you blankety blank baboon!"
+Distracted by Minnie, Mickey accidentally drops the bricks on Pete.

-Finally, Mickey himself falls through Pete's blueprint.
-Pete has had enough and starts to strangle Mickey, but just then it is noon and an anthropomorphic steam whistle sounds for lunch.
+After Mickey eventually falls through the blueprint, Pete begins to strangle Mickey, but the workers have their lunch break soon after.
 Mickey settles down to eat a fish sandwich, but it is stolen by Pete.
-Minnie offers to give him a box lunch for free.
-As Mickey is eating the lunch, Pete abducts Minnie from above with a crane.
+Minnie offers Mickey a free box lunch, but Pete uses a crane to abduct her.

-Mickey chases after Pete, and finally wrestles with him high up on the building.
+Mickey chases after Pete, and finally fights him high up on the building.
 Minnie grabs a pan of red-hot rivets and drops them down Pete's pants.
-This gives the mice enough time to run away as Pete pours water down his pants.
+This gives the mice enough time to flee as Pete pours water down his pants.

 In the process of chasing Mickey and Minnie, Pete has an anvil fall on his head and fires rivets at them with a handheld pneumatic hammer.
 This turns on him when the hammer falls into his pants and gets attached to his peg leg.
-The mice escape down a chute riding a wheelbarrow, while Pete falls into a cement mixer and accidentally dismantles a large portion of the building.

-Once he hits the ground, Pete proclaims that Mickey is fired.
-Mickey immediately goes into business with Minnie selling box lunches.
+The mice escape down a chute riding a wheelbarrow, while Pete falls into a cement mixer, accidentally dismantles a large portion of the building.
+Enraged by the damage, Pete angrily fires Mickey, but the latter doesn't care as he immediately goes into business with Minnie selling box lunches.